Yap and Pohnpei

 here to see a map of Yap & Pohnpei

-viewing Sea Fans, a short lived dive video magazine, and really enjoyed the
+started viewing Sea Fans, a short lived dive video magazine, and really enjoyed

-footage of the pristine coral in Yap.
-I called a Dive travel
+the footage of the pristine coral in Yap.
+I called a Dive travel agent who specialized

 states of the Federated States of Micronesia (FSM).
 The advice I received was excellent and this